LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Introduction

 \section{Introduction}

-Significant progress in natural language processing has been largely fueled by large-scale pretrained language models (LLMs) such as OpenAI GPT~\citep{gpt3}, Flan-T5~\citep{flan}, and LLaMA~\citep{touvron2023llama}.
-These models demonstrate top-tier performance across multiple NLP tasks.
+Recent progress in natural language processing (NLP) has been largely fueled by large language models (LLMs) such as OpenAI GPT~\citep{gpt3}, \flan~\citep{flan}, and LLaMA~\citep{touvron2023llama}.
+These models demonstrate top-tier performance across different NLP tasks.
 However, their enormous parameter size presents issues regarding computational efficiency and memory usage during fine-tuning.
-To mitigate these challenges, Low-Rank Adaptation (LoRA)~\citep{hu2022lora} has emerged as an efficient fine-tuning technique~\citep{lester-etal-2021-power,junxian_unified_2022,input_tuning}.
+To mitigate these challenges, Low-Rank Adaptation (LoRA)~\citep{hu2022lora} has emerged as a parameter-efficient fine-tuning technique~\citep{lester-etal-2021-power,junxian_unified_2022,input_tuning}.
 By reducing memory demands and computational costs, it speeds up LLM training.
-LoRA achieves this by freezing the base model parameters (that is, an LLM) and training a lightweight, ancillary module, which regularly delivers high performance on target tasks.
+LoRA achieves this by freezing the base model parameters (that is, an LLM) and training a lightweight module, which regularly delivers high performance on target tasks.

 While prior research has targeted the efficiency enhancement facilitated by LoRA, there is a dearth of investigation into the inherent modularity and composability of LoRA modules.
-Typically, previous methods train LoRA modules to specialize in individual tasks and domains.
-Yet, the intrinsic modularity of LoRA modules presents an intriguing research question: \textit{Is it feasible to compose LoRA modules for efficiently generalizing towards unseen tasks?}

-In this paper, we tap into the potential of LoRA modularity for broad task generalization, going beyond single-task training to meticulously compose LoRA modules for malleable performance on unknown tasks.
+Typically, previous methods train LoRA modules to specialize in individual tasks.
+Yet, the intrinsic modularity of LoRA modules presents an intriguing research question: \textit{\textbf{Would it be possible to compose LoRA modules to generalize to novel tasks in an efficient manner?}} In this paper, we tap into the potential of LoRA modularity for broad task generalization, going beyond single-task training to meticulously compose LoRA modules for malleable performance on unknown tasks.
 Crucially, our method enables an automatic assembling of LoRA modules, eliminating dependency on manual design or human expertise.
-With just a handful of examples from unencountered tasks (e.g., 5), our approach can autonomously orchestrate compatible LoRA modules without human intrusion.
-We do not presuppose which LoRA modules trained on specific tasks can be combined, offering flexibility in amalgamating any modules provided they conform to the specification (e.g., using the same LLM).
+With just a handful of examples from new tasks (e.g., 5), our approach can autonomously compose compatible LoRA modules without human intrusion.
+We do not make assumptions about which LoRA modules trained on particular tasks can be combined, allowing for flexibility in amalgamating any modules as long as they conform to the specification (e.g., using the same LLM).
 As our approach leverages several available LoRA modules, we refer to it as \lorahub and denote our learning method as \textbf{\lorahub learning}.